sfgabe/custom_scripts/README.md

 ## DHT11_***.py

 - Gets the temp and humity from a DHT11 and sends it out to Home Assistant via MQTT.
 Both adafruit and pigpio scripts do exactly the same thing but may vary in accuracy or reliability.
 Thing files here: https://www.thingiverse.com/thing:3370302

+## Mailbox with Temp

+- Arduino script for an MQTT enabled desk mailbox and temperature sensor.
+Thing files and details here: https://www.thingiverse.com/thing:3562862

+## Flux Capacitor Neopixel

+- Uses a neopixel string as a mini Flux Capacitor from Back to the Future.
+More details and a Raspberry Pi Zero / RetroPie enclosure here: https://www.thingiverse.com/thing:3562949